amitab/atom-cscope/README.md

 The command `atom-cscope:focus-next` allows you to switch between the main editor and the widget, while the widget is open.

+Command `atom-cscope:refresh-db` allows you to create/re-create the cscope database for all the projects in the Atom workspace.

+Command `atom-cscope:project-select` allows you to open the dropdown to select the project in which you want to run the cscope query in (For all those who do not want to touch your mouse :P)

 There are 3 ways of executing a search:
 * Live search: Executes a search with configurable delay after you input your search term.
 * Enter Key: Just press enter after typing your input.
 * "SCOPE IT!" button: Click the button.

 If new search is same as previous search, no action is taken.
-However you can force search by clicking on the "SCOPE IT!" button
+However, you can force search by clicking on the "SCOPE IT!" button

-You can navigate the Result Items using arrow keys and press `enter` to execute or click on the Result Item for the same effect.
+You can navigate the Result Items using arrow keys and press `enter` to open the target file in a new buffer and the cursor automatically moves to the location of the query or you can click on the Result Item for the same effect.

 ## Set it up?
 You can use the existing cscope.out file, generate on your own, or generate